The Technology M&A Review: Argentina

 1 Juan Manuel Campos Alvarez is a partner at Salaberren & López Sansón.

-3 Second Quarter M&A Overview, June 2020, published by Orlando J Ferreres & Asociados SA.
+3 First Quarter M&A Overview, March 2021, published by Orlando J Ferreres & Asociados SA.

 4 Protection of Rural Lands Ownership Act (Act 26,737).